rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: If you think about time as an "instant" is a point on a timeline.

 MPT: The only thing you get from an instant type is a point, a point in life.
 From there, you have a typeflow fror zoned date type.
 A composition of a point on the global timeline and a timezone.
 And a calendar system if you want to get fancy.
 So now what you have is a datetime in a timezone (that's sort of the god type).
 Once you have all of that, then you know everything you need to know about that time.
-In that case a `ZonedDatetime`
+In that case a `ZonedDatetime`.

 WH: Does the localtime include the current offset or not?
 I'm asking in the context of ambiguous local times on the fall back day which can be disambiguated by including the current UTC offset.